suncoast-devs/handbook/lessons/html-intro/lecture.md

 ![fit](./assets/jason-plain.png)

 ^ This is just plain text in the browser.
-It doesn't have any styling, or any meaning
+It doesn't have any styling, or any meaning.

 ---